netcode-io/netcode.io.net/README.md

 **netcode.io** is a connection-oriented protocol built on top of UDP.

-It's designed for client/server games with dedicated servers, like modern first person shooters.
+It's designed for use in client/server games with dedicated servers.

-It has the following features:
+It has the following security features:

-* Only authenticated clients can connect to your server.
-* Packet encryption and signature checks.
 * Protection against man-in-the-middle attacks.
 * Protection against DDoS amplification attacks.
 * Protection against packet replay attacks.
 * Protection against zombie clients.

-netcode.io is stable and well tested having been used in AAA game projects for over 2 years now.
+netcode.io has been used in several AAA game projects and is stable and mature.

 # How does it work?